 There is no universal English grammar school test, but comprehension, vocabulary, grammar, spelling and punctuation can all be included.
 Creative writing is less commonly tested.

 Maths tests often combine numerical reasoning with logic and arithmetic.
+Calculators are not allowed.
 Some schools set mental maths tests, in which questions are read aloud to candidates rather than being written down.